timmyfaraday/MultiStateSystems.jl/README.md

 ## Installation

-Currently, MultiStateSystems.jl is only supported on Julia 1.5.
 The latest stable release of MultiStateSystems can be installed using the Julia package manager:

 ```